Thdegraaff/reproducability-workshop/index.md

 Did you ever:

-- want to use your text both for papers and websites or blogs; feel
+- want to use your text both for papers and websites or blogs;
-- constrained by Microsoft's `Word` (but hesitate to adopt `LaTeX`);
+- feel constrained by Microsoft's `Word` (but hesitate to adopt `LaTeX`);
-- want to go back to a previous version of the text but accidentally
-- deleted it or argue with co-authors which document version was
+- want to go back to a previous version of the text but accidentally deleted it or argue with co-authors which document version was actually the latest;
-- actually the latest; think that it would be nice (and very
-- efficient) if you could easily share and access background material
-- of papers, workshops or lectures?
+- think that it would be nice (and very efficient) if you could easily share and access background material- of papers, workshops or lectures?

 But did not know how to start with this, then this workshop might be of interest to you.